jscherff/cmdbc/README.md

 cmdbc.exe -report -format xml -folder c:\reports
 cmdbc.exe -report -format xml -folder c:\reports -console
 ```
-Both of the preceeding commands write the device reports in XML format to the c:\reports folder.
+Both of the preceding commands write the device reports in XML format to the c:\reports folder.
 The second command also writes the reports to the console.

 ### Device Resets
 Reset attached devices using the `reset` _action flag_.